jupiterjs/javascriptmvc-site/public/tutorials/getstarted/getstarted.md

 ### Purpose

-JavaScriptMVC is for client side JavaScript development.
-JavaScriptMVC is our way of making quality, maintainable applications in the shortest amount of time.
+DoneJS is for client side JavaScript development.
+DoneJS is our way of making quality, maintainable applications in the shortest amount of time.

 ### Sub Projects

-JavaScriptMVC is comprised of 4 sub projects:
+DoneJS is comprised of 4 sub projects:

   - [DocumentJS] - A documentation engine
   - [FuncUnit] - A web testing framework
-  - [jquerymx jQueryMX] - jQuery _M_VC e_X_tensions.
+  - [canjs CanJS] - CanJS framework.
   - [stealjs StealJS] - A code manager : dependency management, code cleaning, building, etc.

 ### Plugins